jobjo/popper/docs/tutorial.md

 # A note about shrinking

-An important feature of Popper is that shrinking is embedded.
-What it means is that when the `run` or `check` function finds a counter-example and attempts to shrink it, the invariants that were used when constructing the sample are always respected.
+An important feature of Popper is that shrinking is *embedded*.
+What it means is that when the `run` or `check` function finds a counter-example and attempts to shrink it, the invariants that were used when constructing the samples are always respected.
-In the example above, with the `Image.t` sample, it means that shrinking will never lead to say a `height` value that is negative.
+In the example above, with the `Image.t` sample, it means that shrinking will never lead to, say a `height` value that is negative.

-The reason it works is that samplers (`Sample.t` values) are are really functions that parses an input stream.
-Shrinking is performed by attempting to simplify the input rather than the parsed values.
+As mentioned above, a value of type `a Sample.t` is really a parser from an input stream to an `a` value.
+Shrinking is performed by attempting to simplify the input rather than modifying the parsed values themselves.
 Simplifying the input is done either by removing some sections or replacing it with smaller values.